She wrote the world's first computer program — in 1837.

 Her most famous work is called Noether's theorem, which has to do with symmetry; it laid the groundwork for further work that became necessary for modern physics and quantum mechanics.

-Later, she helped build the foundations of abstract algebra — the work for which she's most highly regarded among mathematicians — and made foundational contributions to a number of other fields.
+Later, she helped build the foundations of abstract algebra — the work for which she is most highly regarded among mathematicians — and made foundational contributions to a number of other fields.

 Susan Solomon (born 1956)

-Susan Solomon is an atmospheric chemist, author, and professor at the Massachusetts Institute of Technology who for decades worked at the National Oceanic and Atmospheric Administration (NOAA).
+Susan Solomon is an atmospheric chemist, author and professor at the Massachusetts Institute of Technology who for decades worked at NOAA.
 During her time at NOAA, she was the first to propose, with input from her colleagues, that chlorofluorocarbons (CFCs) were responsible for the Antarctic hole in the ozone layer.

 She led a team in 1986 and 1987 to McMurdo Sound on the southern continent, where the researchers gathered evidence that the chemicals, released by aerosols and other consumer products, interacted with ultraviolet light to remove ozone from the atmosphere.

 This led to the U.N.
-Montreal Protocol, which became effective in 1989, banning CFCs worldwide.
-It's considered one of the most successful environmental projects in history, and the hole in the ozone layer has shrunk considerably since the protocol's adoption.
+Montreal Protocol, which went into effect in 1989, banning CFCs worldwide.
+It is considered one of the most successful environmental projects in history, and the hole in the ozone layer has shrunk considerably since the protocol's adoption.

 Virginia Apgar (1909-1974)